 - The audio guides, available at the Guest Relations on Main Street, U.S.A., are another handy tool to help you make your way around the park and feature helpful information about attractions, rides and services at Hong Kong Disney.
 While a deposit of $1,000 is required to rent a guide, this deposit is refundable as long as you return the guide before the park closes for the day.

-- Keep an eye out for Photopass locations where you can have professional photos taken of you and your family while there.
-While you can view the photos online or on the Disney HK app, there are also various Photosales locations scattered around the entire park where you can purchase a more permanent souvenir of your magical day.
+- Keep an eye out for PhotoPass locations where you can have professional photos taken of you and your family while there.
+While you can view the photos online or on the Disney HK app, there are also various Photo sale locations are scattered around the entire park where you can purchase a more permanent souvenir of your magical day.

-- If you’re visiting the park during a festive time like Chinese New Year, Halloween, Christmas, etc., you’d be hard pressed to find a place that gets more into the festive spirit than Disneyland.
+- If you’re visiting during a festive time like Chinese New Year, Halloween or Christmas you’ll be hard-pressed to find a place that gets more into the festive spirit than Disneyland.
 Don’t forget to factor in any special seasonal events and attractions into your schedule – they’re not to be missed!

-Within your two days there (or one), you have six lands to visit: Adventureland, Fantasyland, Tomorrowland (with Star Wars themed areas and recently opened Iron Man attraction), Grizzly Gulch, Mystic Manor and Toy Story Land.
+You have six lands to visit: Adventureland, Fantasyland, Tomorrowland, Grizzly Gulch, Mystic Manor and Toy Story Land.

 Another option would be, four lands on your first day while dedicating your time to the rides.
 On your second day, visit the last two parks and make time for the live shows, street shows and meet some characters along the way!

-Some of our favourites are the Disney-themed Dim Sum at Crystal Lotus and Mickey-shaped doughnuts and waffles at the Market House Bakery, as well as the famous Mango Dole Whip found in Toy Story Land with some piping hot churros – the perfect amusement park snack!
+You can check out all the Disney dining options before you go, but some of our favourites are the Disney-themed Dim Sum at Crystal Lotus (in the Hong Kong Disneyland Hotel) and Mickey-shaped doughnuts and waffles at the Main Street Bakery, as well as the famous Mango Dole Whip, found at Jessie’s Snack Roundup in Toy Story Land with some piping hot churros – the perfect amusement park snack!

 Dietary needs and allergies?
 No problem.
 Check this out before you go and find out more about how all of your family’s needs can be managed and accommodated before you head off to the Magic Kingdom, including requesting special meals.